SebasGDEV/sv-console/README.md

 # SV Floating Console

 A beautiful floating console for Svelte applications that only appears in development mode.
+No more opening devtools just to see console logs while debugging!
 Features JSON syntax highlighting, automatic log management, and a modern dark theme inspired by shadcn/ui.

 <a href="https://www.npmjs.com/package/sv-console">
 	<picture>